-- (i) drawal of foreign exchange; - (ii) capitalisation of exports24; - (iii) swap of shares25; - (iv) proceeds of external commercial borrowings (ECBs)/foreign currency convertible bonds (FCCBs); - (v) in exchange of American depository receipts (ADR)/global depository receipts (GDR); - (vi) balances held in EEFC account of the Indian party; and/or - (vii) proceeds of foreign currency funds raised through ADR/GDR issues.
+- (i) drawal of foreign exchange; - (ii) capitalisation of exports; - (iii) swap of shares; - (iv) proceeds of external commercial borrowings (ECBs)/foreign currency convertible bonds (FCCBs); - (v) in exchange of American depository receipts (ADR)/global depository receipts (GDR); - (vi) balances held in EEFC account of the Indian party; and/or - (vii) proceeds of foreign currency funds raised through ADR/GDR issues.

-^{24.} Indian companies are permitted to capitalise the payments due from the foreign companies towards exports, fees, royalties or any other dues for supply of technical know-how, consultancy, managerial and other services.
+24. Indian companies are permitted to capitalise the payments due from the foreign companies towards exports, fees, royalties or any other dues for supply of technical know-how, consultancy, managerial and other services.
 In case the export proceeds remain unrealised beyond the prescribed period of realisation, prior approval of the RBI shall be required for capitalisation of such export proceeds.

-^{25.} In cases of investment by way of swap of shares, irrespective of the amount, valuation of the shares would have to be made by a merchant banker registered with SEBI or an investment banker outside India registered with the appropriate regulatory authority in the investee company's country of incorporation.
-Approval of the Government would also be a pre-requisite in terms of the foreign direct investment policy of India.
+25. In cases of investment by way of swap of shares, irrespective of the amount, valuation of the shares would have to be made by a merchant banker registered with SEBI or an investment banker outside India registered with the appropriate regulatory authority in the investee company's country of incorporation.
+Approval of the Government of India would also be a pre-requisite in terms of the foreign direct investment policy of India if the Indian investee company is engaged in a sector falling under the Government route.